jtweedle1/Week-2-Portfolio/README.md

 * Responsive web design that changes depending on screen size
 * Flexible header and footer
 * Flexbox-style portfolio windows with links to deployed projects
-* About Me, My Work, and Contact sections with their own specific pieces of content
+* About Me, My Work, and Contact sections with their own specific sections of content

 ## Installation ##
 The website can be viewed here: [Jazmin's Professional Portfolio](insert link)